Santrax211/LUNES_TI/src/content/blog/objetivos.md

 ---
-title: "A post of Markdown elements"
+title: "Objetivos"
 description: "This post is for testing and listing a number of different markdown elements"
-date: 2024-03-19
+date: 2024-09-13
-tags: ["test", "markdown"]
+tags: ["acta", "proyecto"]
 ---

-## This is a H2 Heading
+## Información del Proyecto

+## Propósito y Justificación

+## Descripción del Proyecto y Entregables

 ### This is a H3 Heading